 After arriving in Norway, you will be entitled to receive essential healthcare.
-If you are ill or pregnant, need medication, or have a disability, you should receive healthcare as soon as possible.
+If you are ill or pregnant, and/or need medication, you should receive healthcare as soon as possible.
 You will also be entitled to professional medical assistance if you have experienced war, conflict, torture, violence, abuse or female genital mutilation, and are suffering problems as a result of this.

 When you arrive in Norway, you must be tested for tuberculosis.
 Everyone who comes from a country with a high incidence of tuberculosis must have this test.
-You should have the test within two days and certainly no more than 14 days after you arrive.
+You should have the test within two days and certainly no more than 14 days after arrival.

 Vaccinations for adults